Economics: Neoclassical economics

-At its inception as a social science, economics was defined and discussed at length as the study of production, distribution, and consumption of wealth by Jean-Baptiste Say in his Treatise on Political Economy or, The Production, Distribution, and Consumption of Wealth (1803).
+At its inception as a social science, economics was defined and discussed at length by Jean-Baptiste Say in his Treatise on Political Economy or, The Production, Distribution, and Consumption of Wealth (1803) as the study of the production, distribution, and consumption of wealth.
 These three items were considered only in relation to the increase or diminution of wealth, and not in reference to their processes of execution.
 (Note: "This science indicates the cases in which commerce is truly productive, where whatever is gained by one is lost by another, and where it is profitable to all; it also teaches us to appreciate its several processes, but simply in their results, at which it stops.
 Besides this knowledge, the merchant must also understand the processes of his art.
 He must be acquainted with the commodities in which he deals, their qualities and defects, the countries from which they are derived, their markets, the means of their transportation, the values to be given for them in exchange, and the method of keeping accounts.
 The same remark is applicable to the agriculturist, to the manufacturer, and to the practical man of business; to acquire a thorough knowledge of the causes and consequences of each phenomenon, the study of political economy is essentially necessary to them all; and to become expert in his particular pursuit, each one must add thereto a knowledge of its processes."
 (Say 1803)) Say's definition has survived in part up to the present, modified by substituting the word "wealth" for "goods and services" meaning that wealth may include non-material objects as well.
 One hundred and thirty years later, Lionel Robbins noticed that this definition no longer sufficed, (Note: "And when we submit the definition in question to this test, it is seen to possess deficiencies which, so far from being marginal and subsidiary, amount to nothing less than a complete failure to exhibit either the scope or the significance of the most central generalisations of all."
 (Robbins 2007)) because many economists were making theoretical and philosophical inroads in other areas of human activity.
 In his Essay on the Nature and Significance of Economic Science, he proposed a definition of economics as a study of human behaviour, subject to and constrained by scarcity, (Note: "The conception we have adopted may be described as analytical.
 It does not attempt to pick out certain kinds of behaviour, but focuses attention on a particular aspect of behaviour, the form imposed by the influence of scarcity.
 (Robbins 2007)) which forces people to choose, allocate scarce resources to competing ends, and economise (seeking the greatest welfare while avoiding the wasting of scarce resources).
 According to Robbins: "Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses".
 Robbins' definition eventually became widely accepted by mainstream economists, and found its way into current textbooks.
 Although far from unanimous, most mainstream economists would accept some version of Robbins' definition, even though many have raised serious objections to the scope and method of economics, emanating from that definition.